KRSDOTA/LandClanCoding/README.md

 Make sure you have your `JAVA_HOME` pointing at your local installation of a java 21 runtime then navigate to the project root in your favourite shell and run:

+`./mvnw compile` to get our target jar, followed by:

 `./mvnw exec:java` or `./mvnw spring-boot:run`

 ## Standing up Through Intellji